Elfin-Jedi/Angband-4.0.5/readme.txt

 To-do (this branch):

-Start adding player spells from FAangband that aren't easily made from existing effects.
+Add player spells from FAangband that aren't easily made from existing effects.

 (Mage Book #2) Add Telekinesis.